 This will be a "split-beam" hologram, and would be considered a *step up* from the very basic "single beam" holograms found on many other web pages.

 Note that each step has a photo associated with it.
-I have tried to keep the photos small for those with hand-held devices.
+I have tried to keep the photos small in data transmission size for those with hand-held devices.
 They should be large enough for those on laptops or home computers.
 All photos are highly compressed to load quickly, and de-saturated to help conserve ink (and cost), should you decide to print.

 The basic table set-up with laser.